 It is also a part of Venice that has one of the most magnificent

 buildings in the whole city.
 Click for more.

-A nice peaceful place to get away from it all and a great place to take the kids camping for a few days, more of a naturally beautiful place rather than one offering much in the way of man-made wonders..
+A nice peaceful escape and a great place to take the kids camping for a few days, more of a naturally beautiful place rather than one offering much in the way of man-made wonders..

 The southern lagoon area has only recently been opened to Venice